deepjavalibrary/djl/extensions/benchmark/README.md

 ### Step 4: Define your model inputs

-The benchmark script support dummy NDArray inputs.
+The benchmark script uses dummy NDArray inputs.
 It will make fake NDArrays (like `NDArray.ones`) to feed in the model for inference.

 If we would like to fake an image: